 The view of Moraine Lake is also one of the most famous ones in the Rockies – it used to be featured on the $20 bill.
 If you visit in late June you can listen to the snow and ice crumbling off the hanging glaciers that surround the area.

 There are many great reasons to join a small guided hike of Banff and Lake Louise, rather than going solo.
 Some trails mandate that you travel in groups, due to high grizzly populations in the area and parking at trailheads is being increasingly challenging.
 For those that decide to head out on their own, please make sure you check current trail conditions and are sufficiently prepared.

 Guides provide interesting stories about the original mountaineers who steps you are following, tell you the name of that wildflower and make geology fun!
 You might even make some new friends, meeting people who have also come to enjoy the mountains.

-Find out which are Discover Banff Tours’ Guides’ favourite Signature Hikes for Banff & Lake Louise.
+Find out which are Discover Banff Tours’ guides’ favourite Signature Hikes for Banff and Lake Louise.